godmodelabs/dexter/README.md

 todo doc

 ### Responsive JS
-One of the key features of DX is the native integration of SimpleStateManager for true responsive JavaScript execution defined by states.
+One of the key features of DX is the native integration of [Simple State Manager] for true responsive JavaScript execution defined by states.

 /configs/states.conf.js
 ```javascript